LizzyonGit/fruits-hold-em/README.md

 #### Color schemes

  A lot has been written about colours in casino's and slot machines in particular, and not all give the same reason for using particular colors.
 Basically all websites I found say red is the main colour in casino's, because it symbolises excitement, and it attracts attention.
 Red in combination with gold represents success and winning, and gold ofcourse symbolises luxury.
 I based my choices on this article https://www.newwavemagazine.com/single-post/the-psychology-of-color-in-casinos-how-design-choices-influence-the-player-s-mood, which says gold and red simulates a real life casino feel in online games.
 Purple and black conveys exclusiveness and class and I have seen a purple background a lot in images of slot machines, so I use this as well.
 Bright colours for call to action buttons and several sources say orange is a much used colour on spin/go buttons.
-I use dark green as a background for credit info, to similise the green tables in casinos.
+I use dark green as a background for credit info, to mimic the green tables in casinos.

- For winning combinations, I add some extra color to the background of the fruits, and some extra effects with these colours.
+ As I went on, I used black more than I initially intended, for some buttons and the background for the fruits.
+I think it enhances the luxury feeling on the website.

  I would like to add some extra shiny effects or bling in my game, if it is possible.
 To match a more flashy casino style machine.

- I chose a lot of colours, as I also wanted to use a bright green and yellow, even though gold and yellow are much alike.
-Because bright colours match my fruity theme.
-I also use black as an added contrast colour.
-This is my pallete: https://coolors.co/4c004c-ff0000-ffd700-ffff00-00ff00-28775b-ffa500
+ This is my pallete: https://coolors.co/4c004c-ff0000-ffd700-105837-28775b-000000-ffa500.

  These are my sources: